andrewalin/MLTKFMM/README.md

 ```

 ## Clustering ##
 <em>Now that you have vectors, send it to a Clustering algorithm!
-There's a large family of ones ending in "Means", including the old faituful KMeans.
+There's a large family of ones ending in "Means", including the old faithful KMeans.
 It works great but has the caveat that it depends on you to choose K --  the desired number of clusters.</em>
 <br>
 <br>